sf-wdi-26/modules/w05/d01/m1/readme.md

 In Rails, the controllers are files inside the folder `app/controllers`.
 If you open this folder, you will see that one controller is already here: the file `application_controller.rb`.
 This controller does not directly handle HTTP requests, but rather serves as a link between all the controllers we will create, `application_controller.rb` will be the parent of all the controllers in our app.

-There is 3 different ways for creating a controller in Rails:
+There are 3 different ways to create a controller in Rails:

 1. We can manually create a file and write the ruby code inside it.
 2. We can use a generator called `controller`, using `rails g controller CONTROLLER_NAME [ACTIONS]`.
 For instance, if we want to create a controller for the resource `recipes` with an action and a view for `index` and `show`, we would type in the console `rails g controller recipes index show`.
 This command would create a bunch of files and modify some others: